Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/Local Powers/The Borderlands/The Marches/Duchy of Grenzmark/The Debtor's Corp/Individuals.md

 **Background:**

-Einar grew up in the verdant expanses of **Ducatus Altus Silvarum**, a land where the ancient forests whisper secrets of old and the spirits roam free.
+Einar grew up in the verdant expanses of **[[Ducatus Altus Silvarum]]**, a land where the ancient forests whisper secrets of old and the spirits roam free.
 From a young age, he was inducted into the elite ranger corps, a prestigious cadre tasked with safeguarding the duchy from both the seen and unseen threats that lurk within the shadows of the towering trees.
 Einar excelled in his duties, his affinity with the forest and its creatures unmatched, earning him respect among his peers and the people of the duchy.

 #### The Fall:

-Despite his outward conformity to the rituals and beliefs sanctioned by the Sanctum Sedes Divinitatis, Einar harbored a deep reverence for the Menhir, the ancient spirits of the land his ancestors once openly worshipped.
+Despite his outward conformity to the rituals and beliefs sanctioned by the [[Sanctum Sedes Divinitatis]], Einar harbored a deep reverence for the Menhir, the ancient spirits of the land his ancestors once openly worshipped.
 This clandestine devotion was eventually uncovered, leading to his public disgrace and exile.
 Stripped of his rank and separated from his home, Einar faced a future bleak and devoid of purpose.

 #### A Pact with the Fraternitas Argentarius: